Agile Myths

 8. Agile is only for software development

 This is not correct.
 Yes, in the agile manifesto, agile is described agile as related to the software industry.
 The complete process, practice, and policy described in the agile manifesto are in the context of the software industry.
 No doubt, initially the agile methodology was first used by the software development industry and even today it is mostly used by them.
 But that doesn't mean that agile can not be used in any other type of project from a different industry.
 It can be easily and successfully implemented in business environments that are not just software related.
 Agile methods deliver results in a particular way.
 But that doesn't imply that only the software industry can use agile practices.
 There are multiple examples of industries other than the IT industry using agile to great benefit.
 These include industries like marketing, finance, product management, and many others.
-In short, agile can be used in any business environment that is dynamic and has variability.
+In short, agile can be used in any dynamic business environment with variability.

 9. Agile has only one right size for user stories